Heavy horses

 2. Acres Wild

-I'll make love to you
+I'll make love to youin all good places

 under black mountains,